 Chloe Clark, Barbarita Clark, Adrianna Ayala, Lisa Worthy, Jackie Lewis, Melissa Henkel, Nate Henkel, Marie Mitchell, Sean Hill, Susan Swails, Dari Deas, DeAnne Watson (Esther Branch not pictured)

 And all of this just in time to celebrate National Random Acts of Kindness Day!
 Tell us how your giving back and sharing the love in the comments below.

-Post by Diana Furey, FLVS External Communications Specialist
+Post by Diana Furey, Former FLVS Communications Specialist